sisrfeng/coc-wiki/Completion-with-sources.md

-Coc have full featured support for completion of LSP, and doesn't bother `completeopt` of vim.
+Coc has full featured support for completion of LSP, and doesn't bother `completeopt` of vim.

 ## Trigger mode of completion

-COC have 3 different trigger modes:
+COC has 3 different trigger modes:

-* `always`, the default mode, which trigger completion on word letter inserted and `triggerCharacters` defined by current activated sources.
+* `always`, the default mode, which triggers completion on word letter inserted and `triggerCharacters` defined by current activated sources.
 * `trigger`, only trigger completion when type `triggerCharacters` defined by completion sources.
 * `none`, disable auto trigger completion, you will have to trigger the completion manually.

-You can change trigger mode by [using configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file)
+You can change the trigger mode by [using the configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file)

 To support completion trigger on insert enter, add